 The PGCE course is at a postgraduate Masters level.
 It offers you the opportunity to gain up to 60 credits at Masters level that can contribute towards a Masters level course.
 Assignments relate to two modules - ‘Learning and Teaching in Schools’ and ‘Issues in Primary Teaching.
 One of the assignments is a school-based inquiry project.

 All our Initial Teacher Training courses are highly rated locally and many of our students go on to work in partner schools each year.
-Ofsted judged the PGCE course to be ‘outstanding’ in 2014.
+In 2022, Ofsted judged our PGCE courses to be ‘outstanding’.

 Some of the key strengths are: